How to Make Money With Plants

 What are the Startup Costs for Selling Houseplants?

 Selling indoor plants is a great side gig.
 If you are already a houseplant connoisseur, you can use your existing collection to propagate new plants and sell them.
-If you don't have any houseplants, you will need to purchase some to start with.
+If you don't have any houseplants, you will need to purchase some to start with – as well as other supplies.

-The idea with selling houseplants for a side income is to have one mother plant and then sell the babies or rooted cuttings.
+The idea of selling houseplants for a side income is to have one mother plant and then sell the babies or rooted cuttings.
+This turns each plant into its own money tree. 😉

 You will also need small containers and potting soil to get started.
-For best results, most plants should be kept in natural light.
+Most plants should be kept in natural light.
 If you don't have a good window, then you will need to buy a grow light.
+The best way though is with natural light.

 If you want to sell your plants as gifts, purchase some cute planters at a wholesale cost to sell with them.
 This plant-with-planter combo will also yield a slightly higher profit overall.